xiaosanzi/just_learn_git/readme.txt

 git is useful
 I'm learning now
-I want be a kernel
+I want be a kernel developer